-Calcineurin (CN) is a type of protein phosphatase that is known to impair immune function when its phosphatase activation is inhibited.
+Calcineurin (CN), a protein phosphatase, is known to impair immune function when its phosphatase activation is inhibited.
 The relationship between CN and immune functions is well understood, and immunosuppressants that work by inhibiting CN have been developed.

-CN inhibitors (CNIs) inhibit CN phosphatase activity to suppress many kinds of immune functions.
-T-cell dependent antibody response (TDAR) is considered to be the most important endpoint on evaluating immunotoxicity of chemicals; therefore, this AOP describes the linkage between the inhibition of CN activity and impairment of TDAR.
+CN inhibitors (CNIs) inhibit CN phosphatase activity to suppress many kinds of immune functions and have been used to prevent hyper immune reactions such as rejection and graft versus host disease (GVHD), and treat autoimmune and allergic disorders such as psoriasis and atopic dermatitis.
+On the other hand, CNIs are reported to induce immunosuppression-derived adverse effects such as increased frequency and/or severity of infections and increased tumor incidences.
+CNIs might affect several T-cell derived immune functions to induce compromised host.
+Among the affected immune functions, T-cell dependent antibody response (TDAR) is an important factor to resist infections and thought to be the useful endpoint on evaluating immunotoxicity of chemicals; therefore, this AOP describes the linkage between the inhibition of CN activity and impairment of TDAR.

-CN activity is inhibited when stressors of CNIs bind to CN with their respective immunophilins, which interferes with the nuclear localization of nuclear factor of activated T cells (NFAT), a substrate of CN.
+CN activity is inhibited when stressors bind to CN with their respective immunophilins, which interferes with the nuclear localization of nuclear factor of activated T cells (NFAT), a substrate of CN.
 As a result, the formation of functional NFAT complexes with activator protein-1 (AP-1) that bind at the site of IL-2, IL-4 and other T cell -derived cytokine promoters is reduced, thereby suppressing production of these cytokines.
-Thus, reduced production of IL-2 and IL-4 affects the proliferation and differentiation of B-cells to suppress TDAR.
+Among the affected cytokines from each of the helper T cell subsets, reduced production of IL-2 and IL-4 affects the proliferation and differentiation of B-cells to suppress TDAR.